 - Listen to the bus driver and sit still to avoid distracting the driver.

-- After exiting the bus, cross only in front of the bus, never behind it.
-Make eye contact with the driver and wait for the driver’s signal that it is okay to cross.
-Look left-right-left and safely cross when there is no traffic or vehicles that have stopped.
+- When exiting the bus, cross only in front of the bus, never behind it.
+Make eye contact with the driver and wait for the driver’s signal that it’s safe to cross the street.